khilang/khi/README.md

 ### Nil

 *Nil* represents an empty value.
-It corresponds to null in other formats.
+It corresponds to empty or null in other formats.
 It is denoted by a tilde `~`.

 ### Text